 Military service in Israel has milestones that parents can sometimes share in.
 Everyone in Israel seems to know what they are, but for lone soldier parents often these opportunities to celebrate the accomplishments of your children come as a surprise.
 So if you need to make plans to take time off from work, or set aside a few shekelim to make the trek to Israel, it helps to know about the general timing of these events.

-But let’s face it, this is Israel, which means the calendar tends to be fluid.
-Your best source of information is your soldier, this list will give you the general timing and give you enough information to ask your son or daughter about what might be coming.
+But let’s face it, this is the IDF, which means the calendar tends to be fluid.
+Your best source of information is your soldier, this list will give you the general timing and enough information to ask your son or daughter about what might be coming.
 They don’t always know how much we don’t know!

-These tekesim are planned ahead of times but often they don’t want to let the soldiers know the exact date.
-Our kids must “get their Israeli on” and really push their officers to give them a date, so that we can plan ahead.
-Your soldier is also entitled to a total of eight days off per year when they have parents in the country.
+These tekesim (ceremonies) are planned ahead of times but often they don’t want to let the soldiers know the exact date.
+Our lone soldiers must “get their Israeli on” and really push their officers to give them a date, so that we can plan ahead.
+Your soldier is also entitled to a total of eight days off per year, four every six months when they have parents in the country.
 These days must be requested in advance and you may be asked to provide your flight information in order for their leave to be granted.

 Tsav Rishon

-This is basically the first draft notice your child receives after making aliyah.
+This is basically the first draft notice.
 They also receive a special identifying code that they need to hang on to.
 At their tsav rishon they will have a personal interview, a medical exam, Hebrew test and a psychotechnical test to help determine their placement.
 This test may be taken in their native language.

 These tests will result in a Kaba score — a rating that will play a role in determining the placement of your child.
-The medical profile is a score, which reflects health and indicates which jobs the soldier will be assigned.
+The medical profile score reflects health and indicates which jobs the soldier will be assigned.
 The profile score is given after an examine by an IDF doctor during the Tzav Rishon.
 Here’s what that score means:

 21: Not fit for military service, but you can volunteer.